nasearle/publishing-build-tools/en/concepts/introduction-to-progressive-web-app-architectures/index.md

 ### Key Concepts

 The app shell approach relies on caching the "shell" of your web application using a service worker.
-Using the <strong> *app shell + dynamic content model* </strong> greatly improves app performance and works really well with service worker caching as a progressive enhancement.
+Using the <strong> <em>*app shell + dynamic content model*</em> </strong> greatly improves app performance and works really well with service worker caching as a progressive enhancement.
 Progressively enhancing your web app means you can gradually add in features like offline caching, push notifications, and add-to-home-screen.

 Here is a high-level description of how it works: